pnp/List-Formatting/column-samples/approval-button-drafts/README.md

 ## Disclaimer

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

----

-## Additional notes

-- The `floor()` function is used instead of `% 1 == 0` to reliably detect whole numbers, avoiding floating point edge cases with version numbers
-- The entire outer element is a `button` with `customRowAction` at the root — nested buttons do not reliably fire flows in SharePoint column formatting
-- `pointer-events: none` disables the click entirely on published items without needing a conditional `display` (which is not reliably supported in column formatting)
-- The "Submit for Approval" label collapses to an empty string with zero padding on published items so no space is wasted

 [![](https://pnptelemetry.azurewebsites.net/list-formatting/column-samples/approval-button-drafts)](https://pnptelemetry.azurewebsites.net/list-formatting/column-samples/approval-button-drafts)